calyxir/calyx/docs/frontends/queues.md

 conserving round robin fashion.
 That is, if a flow is silent when it is its turn, that flow simply skips its turn and the next flow is offered service.

-Internally, it operates n FIFOs.
+Internally, it operates n subqueues.
 It takes in a list `boundaries` that must be of length `n`, using which the client can divide the incoming traffic into `n` flows.
 For example, if n = 3 and the client passes boundaries [133, 266, 400],